WeblateOrg/weblate/docs/admin/access.rst

 You can set up Weblate to automatically add users to groups based on their e-mail addresses.
 This automatic assignment happens only at the time of account creation.

-This can be set up in the Weblate admin interface for each group (in the :guilabel:`Authentication` section).
+This can be set up in the Django admin interface for each group (in the :guilabel:`Authentication` section).

 .. note::